Tim020/SpaceApps2017/README.md

 ### Project Overview

 MyGration is your personal migrating species tracker.
-You can view previous sightings and add your own.
+Using our website, you can view all stored locations of each species and use this data to help predict movements over time using our machine learning algorithms.
+Previous sightings can easily be accessed and your own additions can be made to these large data sets to allow for more accurate prediction data.

 Now sightings can be viewed Month by Month so you can ensure you have the best chance and location for a sighting.

 Actions include:
 - Visualising Historic Data on Sightings